 The analysis also shows that this risky behaviour had an impact across all road user categories.
 Fatalities increased for passengers in vehicles, pedestrians, cyclists and motorcyclists.
 Motorcyclist deaths showed the largest increase over 2019 and that may have had something to do with decreased use of helmets mentioned above.

 This was not simply happening in the United States.
 Data from other countries show similar trends.
 A report from the City of Toronto indicates that although there was a significant decline in traffic volume due to COVID-19 restrictions, in urban areas, there was a 35 percent increase in speeding and a 200 percent increase in stunt driving offences when comparing the same time period to the year prior.
 In Australia, there were similar findings.
 Overall traffic had been reduced but reported deaths had not.
 While they experienced fewer nonfatal accidents, severe and fatal crashed had not gone down.

 So, what does this all mean?
 Why are fatalities not going down along with the number of cars on the road?
 People are complicated and do not always behave rationally.
 There are several theories that explain the surprising results.
 We will investigate them in our next blog.

-Bluecity’s goal is to make streets safer for pedestrians, cyclists and motorists by offering municipalities and consulting firms our IndiGO traffic solution.
-IndiGO is a traffic data platform that combines LiDAR technology and AI to provide real-time traffic data and analytics.
+Bluecity’s goal is to make streets safer for pedestrians, cyclists and motorists by offering municipalities and consulting firms our intelligent traffic solution.
+Bluecity iQ is a traffic data platform that combines LiDAR technology and AI to provide real-time traffic data and analytics.
 We envision a world where traffic accidents are rare, driving to work is a pleasure and carbon emissions are reduced.
-Learn more about IndiGO 3D here.
+Learn more about here.